 Fraud overwhelmed enhanced unemployment insurance programs funded by the federal government and administered by the states.
 There was so much aid to governments that many struggled to find a way to spend it all under the original regulations.
 And there have been questions about whether the Paycheck Protection Program to keep employees working was worth it.

-The select subcommittee said Tuesday that more than $10 billion allocated under two massive business loan programs has been returned because of investigations and bank actions.
+The House Select Subcommittee on the Coronavirus Crisis says more than $10 billion allocated under two massive business loan programs has been returned because of investigations and bank actions.
 Federal prosecutors have charged nearly 1,500 people with crimes related to fraud against the government over the business loans and enhanced unemployment insurance programs.